-To turn off the system alarm:
+To turn off the system alarm, do one of the following:

 - Press the lock button on the RKE transmitter.
 The system will then re-arm itself. - Press the unlock button on the RKE transmitter.
 This will also disarm the system. - Insert the key in the ignition and turn it on.
 This will also disarm the system.